TirexRover/Portfolio_Dupesh/README.md

 - All resume/LinkedIn processing happens locally.
 Only the generated JSON lives in the repo.
 - No third-party analytics or trackers are loaded.
-- OpenRouter calls use the deployer's `VITE_OPENROUTER_KEY` env var at build/runtime; visitors never see or paste keys.
-Leave the env unset to force the deterministic local summarizer.
+OpenRouter calls are proxied by the server and use the deployer's `OPENROUTER_KEY` environment variable; visitors never see or paste keys.
+If the server key is not set, API calls will return 401 and Q&A will be unavailable.
 - To rotate personal data, delete/replace files in `data/` and rerun `npm run ingest` before committing.

 ## 🧠 Runtime behavior

-- The client fetches `data/chunks.json` / `metadata.json` / `seeds.json` (and `embeddings.json` if present).
+   - The client fetches `data/metadata.json` and `data/seeds.json` (optional `data/chunks.json`/`data/embeddings.json` if you still want local retrieval in custom builds).
-- Retrieval: tries hybrid dense+tf-idf search.
-If embeddings or the browser embedder fail, it falls back to TF-IDF only.
-- Answering:
-   - **API mode**: The app automatically sends the question + retrieved context to `https://openrouter.ai/api/v1/chat/completions` using the `VITE_OPENROUTER_KEY` env var and a first-person system prompt.
+   - Answering: The app sends the user's question and any supplied profile/seed data to OpenRouter via the server proxy for answers; there is no local summarizer fallback.
-   - **Local mode**: Uses a deterministic summarizer with evidence bullets and a confidence label.
 - Seed data: ingest generates an initial Q&A transcript + prompt chips so the chat looks alive before visitors interact.

 ## ♿ Accessibility & UX